One source of truth

 Just not in one place.

-Your decisions live in Confluence spaces, wikis, ADRs, CLAUDE.md, Cursor Rules, Copilot Instructions, AGENTS.md, READMEs, and architecture.adoc.
+Your decisions, constraints, guidelines, security policies and domain language live in Confluence spaces, wikis, ADRs, CLAUDE.md, Cursor Rules, Copilot Instructions, AGENTS.md, READMEs, infrastructure docs and architecture.adoc.
 Each format has a purpose.
-Together, they don't form a whole.
+Together they don't form a whole — and most of it was never written for an agent to read.

 01